 Employers should have a disciplinary process in place, but just following this may not be enough to avoid falling foul of the law and exposing yourself to the risk of an employment tribunal claim.
 Your procedures need to be fair and your decisions need to be justifiable.
-Gill Wilkinson, employment law expert with Ware & Kay in York & Wetherby offers employers six tips for the fair handling of disciplinary issues.
+Gill Reid, employment law expert with Ware & Kay in York & Wetherby offers employers six tips for the fair handling of disciplinary issues.

 If an allegation of misconduct arises, suspending the accused employee should not be the default response.
 Instead, you should consider: